 Featured: Members of Minnesota GreenCorps

-For the 2012-2013 program year, 28 AmeriCorps members are serving with organizations around the state.
-Members serve in the areas of energy conservation, waste prevention and recycling, living green, and green infrastructure.
+For the 2014-2015 program year, members serve in the areas of energy conservation, waste prevention and recycling, living green, and green infrastructure.
 Here are a few featured members and their stories.

 E-mail for more information on GreenCorps members and their important work: firstname.lastname@example.org

 Living Green member at Fond du Lac Band of Lake Superior Chippewa near Cloquet.

 About me.
 I grew up in Saint Paul and attended the University of Minnesota-Twin Cities for undergrad.
 I graduated in 2013 with a degree in Biology.
 Studying abroad in New Zealand got me interested in the world of environmental science and sustainability.
 I love backpacking, rock climbing, and generally just being outdoors.

 About my service.
 I am a Living Green member at Fond du Lac Band of Lake Superior Chippewa near Cloquet.
 I work with the Natural Resources department and am involved in a variety of different projects pertaining to the outreach and education of many different environmental issues.
 Among these are waste reduction and recycling, implementing composting and milk carton recycling at the Ojibwe school, doing environmental activities and projects with students at the Ojibwe school, testing water quality and surveying plant species of the reservation’s lakes and streams, working on energy conservation through solar panel projects at various government buildings, and helping with community gardens and local foods production.